Tweedy96/SensorsAndControl/README.md

 - Stops the robot's motion.

 <h3><b>detectRed.m Script</b></h3>
-The [`detectRed.m`] script was the initial implementation of detecting red and then using the perceived size of the object to evaluate the trailing distance.
+The [`detectRed.m`] script was the initial implementation of detecting red and always used the perceived size of the object to evaluate the trailing distance.
 Not used in the final implementation.